ItunuAbe/Global-Employee-Layoffs/README.md

 # Global Employee Layoffs

 ## Repository Contents
-Postgresql Notebook containing the code and step-by-step EDA process
+This Notebook contains the PostgreSQL code and step-by-step of the exploratory analysis.

-README : This document summarizes the Data Wrangling Process, analysis observation, and insights.
+README.md : This document summarizes the Data Wrangling Process, analysis observation, and insights.

 Dashboard: This visualizes the data, revealing patterns and trends interactively.